 We can’t guarantee future rates.
 However, as was the case in this instance, we would consider every possible option to minimize or prevent future increases.

 The rate changes don’t affect you if you’re currently receiving long-term care benefits.
 However, if you get better and no longer need long-term care services, you’d be subject to the rate increase at that time.

 You may cancel your coverage at any time, however, we’re not able to provide a refund of premiums.
 We strongly recommend that you evaluate all your options before canceling your coverage.
 If you choose to cancel your long-term care policy, mail a written request, with your signature, to the following address:

 Contact CalPERS Long-Term Care

-The CalPERS Long-Term Care Call Center is administered by our third-party administrator, LTCG.
-Their customer services representatives have access to detailed information about your policy.
-The LTCG Call Center is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
-(Pacific Time).
+The CalPERS Long-Term Care Program is administered by our third-party administrator, LTCG.
+If you’re already a CalPERS Long-Term Care policyholder, and have questions about your coverage, call LTCG’s customer services representatives Monday through Friday, 8:00 a.m. to 6:00 p.m.
+(Pacific Time) at:

 - (800) 982-1775 for general questions related to your policy

 - (888) 877-4934 for questions related to rate increases

 You can also log in to LTCPolicyHub to view your policy and more or email your questions to CalPERSltc@ltcg.com.